-There’s been a lot of good analysis of Hillary Clinton’s choice for vice president, Tim Kaine, in the last few days.
+There has been a lot of good analysis of Hillary Clinton’s choice for vice president, Tim Kaine.

-They all argue that Kaine is a somewhat boring man, a safe pair of hands, white, male, centrist, Spanish-speaking.
+They all argue that Kaine is a little boring, a safe pair of hands, white, male, centrist, Spanish-speaking.
 Not somebody who will shake up the race, but someone who can do the job.

-I argued here last year, when a commentator accused then-Prime Minister David Cameron of feebleness, that I’d take boring over exciting in politics any day.
+I argued last year, when a commentator accused Britain’s then-prime minister, David Cameron, of feebleness, that I’d take boring over exciting in politics any day.
 I’d rather be governed by the David Camerons and the Angela Merkels of the world than the Nigel Farages and the Donald Trumps.

-With these two themes have in common is competence.
+With these themes have in common is competence.

 Clinton might try to have it both ways and that could be a challenge.
 It’s hard to argue the world is better than it was eight years ago but still bleak.
-The selection of Kaine, a former mayor, governor and Democratic National Committee chair, suggests she is leaning in a more optimistic direction.
+Picking Kaine, a former mayor, governor and Democratic National Committee chair, suggests she is leaning in a more optimistic direction.